kylecharron89/Prince-Millionaire/README.md

-# Prince Millionaire Game
+# Prince Millionaire
-A trivia game styled after 'Who Wants to Be a Millionaire' featuring 15 verified Prince questions.
+A full trivia game styled after Who Wants to Be a Millionaire featuring Prince.